jafingerhut/core.btree-vector/doc/intro.md

 ### B-tree examples, and consequences of the invariants

-These example B-trees have max branching B=5, and b=3.
+These example B-trees have max branching B=5, and minimum branch factor b=3.
 The example elements shown are the first few prime numbers, in increasing order.

 <img src="images/b-tree-order-5-few-elements.png" alt="Small B trees with order 5" width="800" align="middle">